Léon Ménard

 Léon Ménard (12 September 1706 – 1 October 1767) was a French lawyer and historian.

 Biography

-Ménard was born at Tarascon.
+Ménard was born at Tarascon, Provence.
 When he had completed his study of the humanities under the Jesuits at Lyon, he studied jurisprudence at Toulouse and became counsellor at the Superior Court of Nîmes.

-From 1744 he was constantly in Paris busied with historical research.
-He was a member of the Académie des Inscriptions, and several other learned bodies.
+From 1744 he was constantly in Paris, busy with historical research.
+He was a member of the Académie des Inscriptions et Belles-Lettres, and several other learned bodies.